-The connection of external networks to the Clavister Security Gateway is via the various Ethernet interfaces which are provided by the hardware platform.
-In a virtual environment, connection is made via the virtual interfaces provided by the hypervisor.
-On first-time startup, cOS Core scans for these interfaces and determines which are available and allocates their logical configuration names.
-The first interface detected in the scan always becomes the initial default management interface and this cannot be changed beforehand.
+The connection of external networks to the Clavister Next Generation Firewall is via the various Ethernet interfaces which are provided by the hardware platform.
+On first-time startup, cOS Core determines which interfaces are available and allocates their names.
+One interface is chosen as the initial default management interface and this can only be changed after initial startup.

 All cOS Core interfaces are logically equal for cOS Core and although their physical capabilities may be different, any interface can perform any logical function.
-With cOS Core in a virtual environment, the virtual If1 interface is always the management interface.
-Assuming that a total of 3 virtual interfaces is configured, the other two interfaces will be given the names If2 and If3 by cOS Core.
-For the sake of example, we will assume that the If2 interface will be used for connection to the public Internet and the If3 interface will be used for connection to a protected, local network.
+With the VFW, the If1 interface is the default management interface.
+The other interfaces can be used as required.
+For this section, it is assumed that the If2 interface will be used for connection to the public Internet and the If1 interface will also be used for connection to a protected, local client network.